Science AliveK-12 Teacher Professional Development and Curriculum

 COVID 19 Update for Green Boxes

-Green Boxes registration will open on October 14th for schools that are open in a full or hybrid capacity as well as informal education organizations.
+Green Boxes are available!
 We will be implementing health and safety guidelines to ensure the safety of educators and students, as well as our staff, when handling Green Boxes.
 The pandemic situation in Nevada is evolving and our Green Box availability and protocols are subject to change dependent upon institutional, state, or school directives.
 Next rental period starts on January 4th, 2021 at 4 p.m.

 The Science Alive program aims to leverage the cutting edge research and 21st technology being conducted and developed at DRI into tangible classroom resources for Pre-K – 12 teachers throughout the state.